nickvgn/Readster/README.md

 # Readster

-A minimal reading tracker app that aims to keep the bloat out and focus on what matters; your reading habit.
+A minimal digital bookmark app that aims to keep the bloat out and focus on what matters; your reading habit.
 Keep a virtual library of all your favourite books to sort through and update your reading progress as you go.
 Readster will do the rest.

 ##### This app was built using Flutter